Deformations of Zappatic stable surfaces and their Galois covers: Terminology and algorithm

 The Galois cover $X_{Gal}$ of the generic projection w.r.t. the symmetric group $\mathcal{S}_n$ is the closure of $\underbrace{X\times_{f}\cdots\times_{f}X}_{\mathrm{n~~times}} - \Delta$. \end{Def}

-Now, we start to introduce a good Zappatic surface with only one Zappatic singularity of type $E_n$, which appears in Figure \ref{En}.
+We introduce a good Zappatic surface with only one Zappatic singularity of type $E_n$, which appears in Figure \ref{En}.

-\begin{Def} We denote the surfaces in this paper as $X_0^{E_n}$ and they are called Zappatic surfaces of type $E_{n}$; these are smooth surfaces of degree $n$ deforming to unions of $n$ planes in Figure \ref{En}.
-And a smooth projective algebraic surface $X^{E_n}$ deforms into $X_0^{E_n}$. \end{Def}
+\begin{Def} We denote the surfaces in this paper as $X_0^{E_n}$, called Zappatic surfaces of type $E_{n}$; these are unions of $n$ planes in Figure \ref{En}, where a smooth projective algebraic surface $X^{E_n}$ deforms into $X_0^{E_n}$. \end{Def}

 In \cite{Zappatic}, we determine the fundamental groups of the Galois covers of four surfaces with deformations $X_0^{E_n}$ for $n=6,7,8,9$.
-In Section \ref{E1010}, we study the case of $n=10$, then find a rule that works for each $n$.
+In Section \ref{E1010}, we study the case of $n=10$, then find a rule that works for each~$n$.

 Firstly, we look at Figure \ref{winfig5}, which has three parts.
 The first part (on the left side) is $X_0^{E_8}$, with eight lines meeting at the Zappatic $E_8$ (which is denoted by $O_8$).
 This deformation will be our basic schematic figure, on which we add more and more lines to get the desired deformed surfaces.
 The middle picture is $X_0^{E_9}$ and the right picture is $X_0^{E_{10}}$.